 Crochet scarf patterns can be made and worn all year long.
-Of course, you're not going to want to wear a huge super scarf when it's warm out.
-On those days, you'll be looking for a lightweight crochet scarf that serves more for decoration than function.
+You're not going to want to wear a huge super scarf when it's warm out.
+On those days, you'll be looking for a lightweight cotton crochet scarf that serves more for decoration than function.
 These ten crochet lace scarf patterns are openwork designs that add that elegant handmade touch to your spring and summer outfits.
 Have fun making the different designs!

 01 of 10